CPotts82/Election_Analysis/README.md

 4. Calculate the percentage of votes each candidate received.
 5. Determine the winner of the election based on popular vote.

+The calculations, compiled lists and determinations taken into account to perform these tasks include all voting methods: mail-in-ballots, punch cards and direct recording electronic, (DRE counting machines).

 ## Resources
 - Data Source: election_results.csv
 - Software; Python 3.7.6, Visual Studio Code, 1.68.1